-Paso a 2 will host the fourth training week in Madrid, Spain from July 14th to the 21st at Las Naves Matadero and La Neomudéjar.
+Paso a 2 hosted the fourth training week in Madrid, Spain from July 14th to the 21st at Las Naves Matadero and La Neomudéjar.

-The week will open with an intensive morning workshop focusing on the political body, with dancemaker Poliana Lima, who participated in the Performing Gender project from 2013 to 2015.
-In the afternoon we will visit La Neomudéjar contemporary art centre, home of the TransFeminist Archive, and venue of the training week’s public events.
+The week opened with an intensive morning workshop focusing on the political body, with dancemaker Poliana Lima, who participated in the Performing Gender project from 2013 to 2015.
+In the afternoon, the participants visited La Neomudéjar contemporary art centre, home of the TransFeminist Archive, and venue of the training week’s public events.

-Performing Gender participants will meet with the guest speaker, activist Qurro Camacho to talk about gender diversity in the Gypsy community, and what it means to be “the other” in a community that is already considered “other”.
-The 5 dance makers will be introduced to the local context through a guided tour of Madrid as a city known for its work in the achievement of rights for gender diversity and the LGTBI community.
+Performing Gender participants met with the guest speaker, activist Qurro Camacho to talk about gender diversity in the Gypsy community, and what it means to be “the other” in a community that is already considered “other”.
+The 5 dance makers were introduced to the local context through a guided tour of Madrid as a city known for its work in the achievement of rights for gender diversity and the LGTBI community.

-There will also be another morning workshop session with the photographer and audiovisual artist Eva Viera, about gender as a social construct, including a focus on the specific material each dancemaker is developing.
+It took place also another morning workshop session with the photographer and audiovisual artist Eva Viera about gender as a social construct, including a focus on the specific material each dancemaker was developing.
 In addition to her own work in photography, film, video art and activism, Viera collaborates closely with dance companies, performing arts festivals and contemporary art centres, including the Casa Encendida and Centro Danza Canal, in Madrid.
-She will also provide audiovisual documentation of the Madrid Training Week.
+She also provided audiovisual documentation of the Madrid Training Week.

-The Madrid Training Week takes place during the Veranos de la Villa summer festival when the Uruguayan choreographer and visual artist Tamara Cubas will present her “Trilogía Antropofágica” (Cannibalistic Trilogy) at Las Naves Matadero.
-Making reference to the aesthetic and cultural movement in 1920’s Brasil’s post-colonial identity, Cubas reflects upon power, the group, devices, the other, desire, while “cannibalising” 3 choreographies by Brazilian dancemakers whose work she admires.
-We will attend all three Acts of this Trilogy, which will surely inspire some powerful dialogues.
+The Madrid Training Week took place during the Veranos de la Villa summer festival when the Uruguayan choreographer and visual artist Tamara Cubas presented her “Trilogía Antropofágica” (Cannibalistic Trilogy) at Las Naves Matadero.
+Making reference to the aesthetic and cultural movement in 1920’s Brasil’s post-colonial identity, Cubas reflected upon power, the group, devices, the other, desire, while “cannibalising” 3 choreographies by Brazilian dancemakers whose work she admires.
+The participants attended all three Acts of this Trilogy, which inspired some powerful dialogues.